eugenekolo/EC504/docs/PlaylistAlgos.md

 1. Add/delete new playlist(s) to database
 2. Autocomplete to top 4 songs
 	1. Get song popularity based on playlist popularity
-	2. Suggest playlist
+	2. Suggest playlist based on playlists that contain specific song
-3. List top 8 PLs
+3. List top 8 playlists

 Bulk of the work is done when you add/delete a playlist.